The Return of Superman (South Korean TV program)

 The Return of Superman (Korean: 슈퍼맨이 돌아왔다; also known as Superman Is Back) is a South Korean reality-variety show that airs on KBS2.
 The Return of Superman used to be one of the two segments (the other segment is 1 Night 2 Days) on Happy Sunday.
 The original three episodes pilot aired as a Chuseok holiday special from September 19 till September 21 of 2013, starring Lee Hwi-jae, Choo Sung-hoon, Jang Hyun-sung.
-The show is narrated by entertainer/singer Yuk Joong-wan and actress So Yoo-jin.
+Start from June 16, 2024, the show is presented by actress Choi Ji-woo and comedienne Ahn Young-mi, along with some casts of this show (Most appeared: Kim Jun-ho, Moon Hee-joon, and Jasson).

-KBS announced on Oct 17, 2013, that The Return of Superman will officially become part of the Happy Sunday lineup starting on November 3, 2013.
+KBS announced on October 17, 2013, that The Return of Superman will officially become part of the Happy Sunday lineup starting on November 3, 2013.
 The show replaces Star Family Show Mamma Mia, which was moved to Wednesday nights.
-From April 22, 2022, it was changed from 9:00 pm on Sunday to 10:05 pm on Friday.
+Since November 6, 2025, the release time changed again to Wednesday started from 8:30 PM KST.

 Synopsis

 Celebrity dads are left to care for their kids alone for 48 hours without the help of anyone else, while their wives leave home to enjoy some relaxing time off.
 The wives are shown leaving the home before the 48 hours begins and coming back to greet their family once the 48 hours have ended.
 During the 48 hours the dads and children are either doing a task the wives have written out for the dads to complete, or the dads are exploring new activities with their kids.
 Occasionally celebrity friends of the dads will stop by to interact with the kids.